The 31st Annual British Car Day

 About British Car Day

 British Car Day© is hosted annually by the Toronto Triumph Club, on the third Sunday of September.
 Since its inaugural event in 1984, it has grown in leaps and bounds, and now draws over 1,000 British cars and 8,000 spectators, with room to grow even bigger.
+British Car Day© is open to vintage, classic and current British manufactured vehicles, including motorcycles.
 The event is the largest, one-day, all-British car event in North America, with visitors from Ontario, the northeast United States, the Maritime provinces, Quebec, and Manitoba, representing membership in 100 British car clubs.
 We have even had visitors from Alberta, Saskatchewan, Texas, the UK, and New Zealand.